AndrewLaing/SimpleTronProject/README.md

 # RunSML<br />
-RunSML is an implementation of the SimpleTron which allows users to run SML instructions contained within .sml files from the command line.<br /><br />
+RunSML is an implementation of the SimpleTron which allows users to run SML instructions contained within .sml files straight from the command line.<br /><br />

 # SimpleCompiler<br />
 The Simple Programming language is, as its name implies, a very simple programming